XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/DescriptiveInfoExtended.md

 ### Hotel Summary

-Typified hotel information from the provider.
+Defines the hotel information received from the supplier.

 **Property Type** :